Top 5 tips

 Should I also contact the Commission?

-If you refer your complaint to the Commission, please ensure you provide as much information as possible, including copies of all relevant correspondence with the financial services provider.
-This will enable us to understand your complaint.
-All complaints should be made in writing, preferably by email to [email protected].
+If you refer your complaint to the Commission, please ensure you provide as much information as possible to help us understand your complaint, including copies of all relevant correspondence with the financial services provider.
+All complaints should be made in writing, preferably sent by email to [email protected].

 What can the Commission do?